marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 ![Target Database Query Results](./graphics/0140_TargetDatabasePostPipelineRunQueryResults.png)

-The first resultset shows 100 Employee, 0 rows in Employee_History and 4 entries in the operations event log.
+The first resultset shows 100 Employees, 0 rows in Employee_History, 100 entries in dim.Employee and 4 entries in the operations event log.

 From the operations event log, we see that the pipeline "Merge Source Employees to Target Employees" (OpsSK=1) successfully called the stored procedure [dim].[Load_Employee] supplying 100 rows of data to be processed (OpsSK=2).
 We see that the stored procedure [dim].[Load_Employee] completed without error (OpsSK=3) and returned control to the data factory pipeline (OpsSK=4).